ituvisionlab/climate-ai/README.md

 ## Dataset

-Even though CMIP6 and ERA5 is available online, our regreidded data is not available yet.
+Even though CMIP6 and ERA5 is available online, our regridded data is not available yet.
 This section will be updated when it is ready.

 ## Training